 Processes such as onboarding, communication and dispute resolutions that are elongated or fragmented can quickly cause frustrations within your supplier relationships.

-If supplier records are built incorrectly, for example, this can lead to miscommunication in the future that lead to serious disputes.
+If supplier records are built incorrectly, for example, this can lead to miscommunication in the future that lead to serious contract disputes.